Pinball Loss Minimization for One-bit Compressive Sensing: Convex Models and Algorithms: Review on 1bit-CS Models

-Due to the fact that the unit sphere is non-convex, (\ref{1bit-l1}) is still a non-convex problem.
-In order to pursue the convexity, the non-convex sphere constraint $\|\vx\|_{2} = 1$ is replaced by a convex constraint on the measurements in~\cite{plan2013one}, and a convex model is established as follows:
+In order to efficiently recover the sparse signal in 1bit-CS, the $\ell_0$ penalty is replaced by the $\ell_1$ norm as in regular compressive sensing~\cite{boufounos20081bit,laska2011trust}.
+In order to pursue the convexity, the non-convex sphere constraint $\|\vx\|_{2} = 1$ is replaced by a convex constraint in~\cite{plan2013one}, and a convex model is established as follows:

-where $s$ is a given positive constant.
-Note that (\ref{1bit-l1-convex}) can be reformulated as a linear programming problem because the second constraint $\|\vU^T \vx\|_{1}=s$ becomes $\sum_{i=1}^m y_i (\vu_i^T \vx)=s$ if the first constraint is satisfied.
-However, the solution of (\ref{1bit-l1-convex}) is not necessarily located on the unit sphere, hence one needs to project the solution onto the unit sphere.
-In fact, the solution is independent of $s$ after projected onto the unit sphere.
+where $\beta$ is a given positive constant.
+Note that~\eqref{1bit-l1-convex} can be reformulated as a linear programming problem because the first constraint $\|\vU^\top \vx\|_{1}=\beta$ becomes $\sum_{i=1}^m y_i (\vu_i^\top \vx)=\beta$ if the second constraint is satisfied.
+However, its solution is not necessarily located on the unit sphere.
+Hence one needs to project the solution onto the unit sphere, and the projected solution is independent of $\beta$.

-As we mentioned before, these models work only when there is no noise or the noise is too small to change the binary measurements, i.e., there is no sign changes in $\vy$.
-In real applications, noise in the measurements is unavoidable, and there could be sign flips on $\vy$ during the transmission.
-Noise or/and sign flips can make 1bit-CS problems (\ref{1bit-l1}) and \eqref{1bit-l1-convex} infeasible, and even feasible, the true signal is not in the feasible set.
-In other words, the related classification problem is non-separable, and even separable, the classifier is not accurate.
-To deal with noise and sign flips, one can use a soft loss function instead of the hard constraint.
-Since models with soft loss functions can tolerate the existence of noise and sign flips, they are called robust 1bit-CS models.
-In \cite{jacques2013robust}, the following robust model is introduced:

-where $K$ is the number of non-zero components in the true signal. \emph{Binary iterative hard thresholding with a one-sided $\ell_1$-norm} (BIHT) is proposed to solve it approximately.
-The one-sided $\ell_1$-norm is related to the hinge loss function in classical L1-SVM~\cite{vapnik1998statistical}, whose statistical property in classification has been well studied and understood in \cite{zhang2004statistical,bartlett2006convexity,cucker2007learning} and \cite{steinwart2008support}.
-Similar to the link between L1-SVM and L2-SVM, \eqref{BIHT1} can be modified into the following problem via replacing the one-sided $\ell_1$-norm with a one-sided $\ell_2$-norm:
+As we mentioned before, the constraint $\vy\circ (\vU^\top\vx)\geq 0$ assumes the noiseless case, i.e., there is no sign changes in $\vy$.
+To deal with noise and sign flips, one replaces the constraint $\vy\circ (\vU^\top \vx) \geq 0$ by a loss function.
+Using the one-sided $\ell_1$ loss,~\cite{jacques2013robust} introduces the following robust model: